Airmime/Wedding-app/README.md

 # Wedding App

-📺 This nodeJS application allows guests to publish photos on a screen from your mobile phone during a ceremony such as a wedding (also works for other events).
+📺 This nodeJS application allows guests to publish photos on a screen from their mobile phone during a ceremony such as a wedding (also works for other events).

 ## Requirement